 Different calibration modules for our internal clocks seem to be involved in throwing a ball and hitting a ball.
 Therefore, it is not surprising that professional athletes tend to specialize.
 In the world of professional sports, all-rounders are rare.

 Teaching Your Child to Throw and Catch

-For the benefit of new parents and future athletes, we asked Gupta a few additional questions about his research.
+For the benefit of new parents and future athletes, we asked Gupta a few additional questions about how people learn to catch.